FAFSWAG

 FAFSWAG is an arts collective of Māori and Pacific LGBTQI+ artists and activists founded in Auckland, New Zealand in 2013.
 They explore and celebrate the unique identity of gender fluid Pacific people and LGBTQI+ communities in multi-disciplinary art forms.
 In 2020 FAFSWAG was awarded an Arts Laureate from the New Zealand Arts Foundation, and they also represented New Zealand at the Biennale of Sydney.

 Background

+Early years

-Pati Solomona Tyrell and Tanu Gago formed the collective in 2013.
-The project grew from a photography project of Gago's that was a part of a university project.
+Pati Solomona Tyrell and Tanu Gago formed the FAFSWAG arts collective in 2013.
+The collective grew from a photography project of Gago's that was a part of university course work.
 FAFSWAG create art and experiences in many different art forms with a strong online focus.
 Their goal is to "celebrate Queer Brown bodies, contemporary Pacific arts, and cultural restoration".
-FAFSWAG are committed to social change; they challenge the lack of Indigenous LGBQI representation in creative industries and they articulate through their art projects the fluid gender spectrum in Pacific culture.
+FAFSWAG state they are committed to social change.
+The art projects of the collective focus on challenging the lack of Indigenous LGBQI representation in creative industries and the fluid gender spectrum in Pacific culture.
 The collective's name is a portmanteau between fa'afafine and swag.